 Faculty refer to Faculty Handbook for a listing of recesses and the academic calendar.

-The University non-academic staff that does not observe the academic schedule of holidays and recesses generally observes the following holidays by closing for business on:
+Non-academic staff who do not observe the academic schedule of holidays and recesses generally observe the following holidays by closing for business on:

 - Independence Day

 - 2 Personal Days for non-exempt support staff